By: Shane James O’Neill

 For this reason and so many others, two of Proven Men’s core values are (1) Open and Honest and (2) Networking with Other Godly People.
 Those two values stand for the O and N in the PROVEN acronym.

 Whereas porn is an isolating activity, the gospel gives us a family so that we can practice the way of openness and honesty.
-It makes little sense that confessing our weakness gives us power, but as the Apostle Paul told us so long ago the way to resurrected freedom is through the foolish weakness of the cross — exposing your weakness allows you to inherit His strength.
+Granted, it makes doesn’t make much sense that confessing our weakness will gives us power, but as the Apostle Paul told us so long ago, the way to find resurrected-freedom is through the foolish weakness of the cross — exposing your weakness allows you to inherit His strength.

-So when you feel the grind of lust begin to hijack your head, take control back by becoming a fuller human being and invite others to journey alongside you.
-Reach out to people today, share this article with them and ask them to be this gospel resource in your life.
-Confession before the community of the cross is the way to new creation.
+So when you feel the grind of lust begin to hijack your head and body, take control back by becoming a fuller human being by inviting others to journey alongside you.
+Reach out to people today, share this article with them and ask them to be this gospel-resource in your life.

 Shane James O’Neill is the Editorial Director for Proven Men Ministries.
 He is currently working on a graduate degree in apologetics at Liberty University’s Rawling School of Divinity.